-We are a multidisciplinary clinic offering chiropractic, acupuncture, custom foot orthotics, registered massage therapy, and naturopathic services in downtown Brampton.
+We are a multidisciplinary clinic offering chiropractic, acupuncture, custom foot orthotics, registered massage therapy, and physiotherapy services in downtown Brampton.

 Head to Toe focuses on a team based holistic approach and natural solutions for many muskuloskeletal and common health issues.
 Treatment is patient focused and tailored to the needs of the individual.
 We specialize in pain management, physical rehabilitation, and general health and nutrition.